tsuru/tsuru/docs/using/app-deploy.rst

 Overview
 ++++++++

-This is a hands on guide to deploy a simple app using tsuru's CLI ``app-deploy`` flag.
+This is a hands on guide to deploy a simple app using tsuru's CLI ``app-deploy`` command.

 Creating a app
 ++++++++++++++